 When water dissolves land forms of soil, sediment, or rock as foundation, a sink hole occurs.
 The ground may sink into an underground cave that forms from the water dissolution.
 Insurers are required to cover a catastrophic ground cover collapse when the ground collapses abruptly, a visible hole or depression appears, structures are damaged, and the government condemns the structures due to the damages.

 If your home is damaged by a sinkhole but all four of those conditions are not met, and you do not have sinkhole coverage, an insurance company can deny a claim.
-All companies insuring homes in Florida must offer sinkhole coverage.
+All companies insuring homes in Texas must offer sinkhole coverage.
 However, if the company completes an inspection and finds sinkhole activity on the property or nearby, they may refuse coverage.

 Methods for Filing Suit